-During Live Interviews and Program
+Live Interviews and Programmes

-- Minimise live interviews in the studio and especially those that require sharing of microphones.
-Limit yourselves to interviews done via phone when possible. - Where face to face interviews must be done, maintain a distance of one to two meters between yourself and the interviewee - Provide an extra microphone, which must be disinfected immediately after use.
+- Minimise live interviews and those that require sharing of microphones.
+Limit yourselves to interviews done via phone when possible. - Where face to face interviews must be done, keep at a distance of one to two meters between yourself and the interviewee - Provide an extra microphone, which must be disinfected immediately after use.

-Don't place your equipment on the ground or on surfaces when in an infected zone or highly exposed environments including isolated health facilities.

-3. Equipment such as cameras, recorders and microphones which are widely shared amongst staff must disinfected using fast acting microbial wipes, before and after every use and their operators required to wear gloves.
+- Don't place your equipment on the ground or on surfaces when in an infected zone or highly exposed environments including isolated health facilities. - Equipment such as cameras, recorders and microphones which are widely shared amongst staff must disinfected using fast acting microbial wipes, before and after every use and their operators required to wear gloves.

-- Programmes that require studio audience presence must ensure there is sufficient social distancing and proper wearing of face masks.. - Where audience must appear, guests must be seated at least one meter from each other. - This protocol also applies to the distance between the anchor/host and the nearest guest. - Anchors/Radio hosts must wash their hands before and after their show and avoid touching their faces at any time.
+- Programmes that require studio audience presence should be stopped. - Where audience must appear, guests must be seated at least one meter from each other. - This protocol also applies to the distance between the anchor/host and the nearest guest. - Anchors/Radio hosts must wash their hands before and after their show and avoid touching their faces at any time.